-- The association does not have a deposit policy as we feel our owners are responsible in taking pride in our community and will ensure that once the work is completed, there will be no negative evidence left behind in the common area or around the home, just positive increases to the property value of the property. - 2.
-Homeowners MUST provide written notice (email is fine) to the Community Manager just prior (within 3 days) of the actual start of their project.
-Similarly, a written notice MUST be sent at the project's conclusion.
+- 1. The association does not have a deposit policy as we feel our owners are responsible for taking pride in our community and will ensure that once the work is completed, there will be no negative evidence left behind in the common area or around the home, just positive increases to the property. - 2.
+Homeowners should provide written notice (email is fine) to the Community Manager just prior (within 3 days) of the actual start of their project.
+Similarly, a written notice should be sent at the project's conclusion.
 The maximum allowable time for exterior projects is 3 months.
 If a homeowner becomes aware that their project may take longer, they must immediately contact the Community manager to discuss possible options. - 3.
-The homeowner will be fined \$500 if the HOA rules are not followed.
-Multiple rule infractions could lead to multiple fines. - 4.
-Any damage to common HOA property will be repaired by the HOA and be billed back to the homeowner. - In signing this document, the homeowner(s) are aware of their responsibility to inform their contractors of all ACCHOA rules applicable to this project.
+The homeowner will be fined five hundred (500) dollars if the HOA rules are not followed.
+Multiple rule infractions could lead to multiple fines.
+No warnings will be given. - 4.
+Any damage to common HOA property will be repaired by the HOA and be billed back to the homeowner.